Error loading page.

 A debut novel from a rising literary star that brings the modern queer and Indigenous experience into sharp relief.

-In the stark expanse of Northern Alberta, a queer Indigenous doctoral student steps away from his dissertation to write a novel, informed by a series of poignant encounters: a heart-to-heart with fellow doctoral student River over the mounting pressure placed on marginalized scholars; a meeting with Michael, a closeted man from his hometown whose vulnerability and loneliness punctuate the realities of queer life on the fringe.
-Woven throughout these conversations are memories of Jack, a cousin caught in the cycle of police violence, drugs, and survival.
+In Northern Alberta, a queer Indigenous doctoral student steps away from his dissertation to write a novel.
+He is adrift, caught between his childhood on the reservation and this new life of the urban intelligentsia.
+Billy-Ray Belcourt's unnamed narrator chronicles a series of encounters: a heart-to-heart with fellow doctoral student River over the mounting pressure placed on marginalized scholars; a meeting with Michael, a closeted adult from his hometown whose vulnerability and loneliness punctuate the realities of queer life on the fringe.
+Amid these conversations, the narrator is haunted by memories of Jack, a cousin caught in the cycle of police violence, drugs, and survival.
 Jack's life parallels the narrator's own; the possibilities of escape and imprisonment are left to chance with colonialism stacking the odds.
-A Minor Chorus introduces a dazzling new literary voice whose vision and fearlessness shine much-needed light on the realities of Indigenous survival.
+A Minor Chorus introduces the dazzling literary voice of a Lambda Literary Award winner and Canadian #1 national best-selling poet to the United States, shining much-needed light on the realities of Indigenous survival.

 Formats

-Kindle Book
+• Kindle Book

-OverDrive Read
+• OverDrive Read

-EPUB ebook
+• EPUB ebook

 Languages

-English
+• English